 Marigold is a beautiful flower that has a distinct but pleasing smell.
 Most insects such as mosquitoes, aphids, and animals like rabbits and rats don’t like the smell of marigolds.

 This makes it great to plant in the raised garden beds and containers.
-The growth is easy as long as you provide it proper sunlight and adequate water.
+The growth is easy as long as you provide it with proper sunlight and adequate water.

 Lavender is a great outdoor plant that keeps insects, moths, and flies away.
 It has a strong scent that repels mosquitoes.
-You can rub lavender flowers or its leaves on your skin that act as an insect repellent.
+You can rub lavender flowers or leaves on your skin that act as insect repellent.

 Lavender blooms a tiny tubular flower and comes in the shade of blue or purple.
 You can plant it around the garden border or in a container.

 It needs full sun and ordinary soil, and the flower blooms in late spring through summer.
 You can also dry lavender flowers and place them in the closet and wardrobes to repel moths.